 Interviewers look for candidates who are serious about advancing their career options by making use of additional tools like certifications.
 Certificates are strong proof that you have put in all efforts to learn new skills, master them, and put them into use at the best of your capacity.
 List the certifications, if you have any, and do talk about them in brief, explaining what all you learned from the program and how it’s been helpful to you so far.

 47. Do you have any experience working in the same industry as ours before?

 This question is a frequent one.
 It is asked to understand if you have had any previous exposure to the environment and work in the same.
 Make sure to elaborate the experience you have, with the tools you’ve used and the techniques you’ve implemented.
 This ensures to provide a complete picture to the interviewer.

 48. Why are you applying for the Data Engineer role in our company?

-49. What is your plan after joining for this Data Engineer role?
+49. What is your plan after joining this Data Engineer role?

 50. Do you have prior experience working with Data Modeling?

-If you are interviewed for an intermediate-level role, this is a question that will always be asked.
-Begin your answer with a simple yes or no. It is alright if you have not worked with data modeling before, but make sure to explain whatever you know regarding data modeling to the interviewer in a concise and structured manner.
-It would be advantageous if you have made use of tools like Pentaho or Informatica for this purpose.
+If you are interviewed for an intermediate-level role, this is a question that you will always be asked.
+Begin your answer with a simple yes or no. It is alright if you have not worked with data modeling before, but make sure to explain whatever you know about data modeling in a concise and structured manner.
+It would be advantageous if you have used tools like Pentaho or Informatica for this purpose.